Minifootball

 Minifootball (sometimes spelled mini-football and called minifoot) is a small-sided variation of association football.
-Minifootball is played in 5-a-side format, with additional variants of 6-a-side, 7-a-side, 8-a-side, 9-a-side and indoor football.
-All games are played on artificial turf, in contrast to futsal which is played on a hard court indoors.
+Minifootball is played with a reduced field of play and the number of players.
+The most prominent variants of minifootball are the 5-a-side, 6-a-side (common in Socca and the WMF-sanctioned minifootball), 7-a-side, 8-a-side formats and indoor football.
+All games are played on football pitch (artificial turf on Socca), in contrast to futsal which is played on a hard court indoors.

 Minifootball is open to both professional and amateur players and has grown in popularity globally.

-The highest global authority for the 5-a-side format is the World Minifootball Federation (WMF).
-The 6-a-side format is governed by the International Football Federation, while the 7-a-side format is governed by several sub-continental bodies, including the IFA7 and FIF7.
-The WMF organizes its own World Cup every 2 years, as well as continental championships through established national federations.
+Minifootball is an informal game with flexible rules, often determined before play begins.
+There have been many governing bodies that sanctions the more official and formal variations of minifootball, including the WMF and ISF.
+The WMF organizes its own 6-a-side World Cup every 2 years, as well as continental championships through established national federations.
+Variations of minifootball for athletes with a physical disability are also played, with blind football and CP football are the most prominent versions.